auchitya/CivilsAi/README.md

 The reason to use monolithic is the services are too small to be seperated.
 Creating a microservices for this would be a overkill.
 What we can do is create a seperate Machine to execute tasks.

 I have used singleton connector for postgres and handled the exception using rollback so that the connector does not become useless.

+If the classes were sharable we could have used __slots__ to limit the user of creating any new object params.